rich808/bmw_nlp/README.md

 ## Conclusion

-Best model was Logistic Regression with CountVectorizer as it tokenized each word and uses its distribution to help classify the post betwee E46 and E90.
+Best model was Logistic Regression with CountVectorizer as it tokenized each word and uses its distribution to help classify posts betwee E46 and E90.
 The best coefficients were just as expected because those were the most frequent identifier terms used by BMW enthusiast.
 One of the weakness in the model was the lack of post with older model year.
-In many of the misclassification of e46, it couldn't recongized post with model yearsolder than 2004.
+In many of the misclassification of e46, it couldn't recongized post with model years older than 2004.
 But for E90's misclassification, it were posts with many similar car part terms between E46 and E90.
-Thus, to reduce false positives and false negative, need to gather more posts with older model year and more posts on how the similar car parts were installed to differentiate E46 and E90.
+Thus, to reduce false positives and false negative, need to gather more posts with older model year and more posts about how the similar car parts were installed to differentiate E46 and E90.

 Upon deeper dive into each model, the main cause for all model to missclassify were posts with very few words and very generic terms.
 One example was 'muffler delete opionons yay or nay'.
 This post can be applied to anything with muffler.
 Therefore, to better improve the model in the future, these short post without meanings needs to be removed during data cleaning.